hyphanet/plugin-WebOfTrust/STYLE.md

 ## Naming

 - Member variable names are prefixed with "m", unless the variables are static.
-  The first letter after that is written in uppercase.
+  The first letters of *all* following words are written in uppercase.
+  Example: `private int mSomeVariableName;`

-- Static member variable names are written all uppercase, with words separated by "_".
-Example:
+- Names of static member variables are written all uppercase, with words separated by "_".
-  `public static final int THIS_IS_A_CONSTANT = 1;`
+  Example: `public static final int THIS_IS_A_CONSTANT = 1;`

 ## Git